 - Home service representatives – industrial life offices employ representatives to call at the homes of policy holders to collect premium and pay claims.

 The Sellers or Suppliers of Insurance

 - Lloyds – The Corporation does not transact insurance but provides premises, services and assistance for the individual or corporate underwriting members.
-The capital behind underwriting at Lloyds is supplied investors called “Names”.
+The capital behind underwriting at Lloyds is supplied by investors called “Names”.
 Until 1994 Names had to be individuals investing in personal capacity but from January 1994, corporate members have been admitted.

 - Insurance Companies – majority sellers are insurance companies which can either be:

-- a) Proprietary companies – created royal charter, or Act of parliament –normally formed registration under the companies Act.
+- a) Proprietary companies – created by royal charter, or Act of parliament –normally formed by registration under the companies Act.
 These companies have an authorized and issued share capital.
 The shareholders liability is limited to the normal value of their shares.

-- b) Mutual Companies – They are owned the policy holders, who share any profits made.
-The shareholder in the proprietary company receives his shares of profit way of dividends but in the mutual company the policy holder owner may enjoy lower premiums or higher life assurance bonuses than would otherwise be the case.
+- b) Mutual Companies – They are owned by the policy holders, who share any profits made.
+The shareholder in the proprietary company receives his shares of profit by way of dividends but in the mutual company the policy holder owner may enjoy lower premiums or higher life assurance bonuses than would otherwise be the case.

 - Captive Insurance companies – its an arrangement where the parent company forms a subsidiary company to underwrite certain of its insurable risks.
-It benefits the groups risk control techniques thus paying premiums based on its own experience, avoidance of direct insurers’ overheads and purchasing reinsurance at lower costs.
+It benefits by the groups risk control techniques thus paying premiums based on its own experience, avoidance of direct insurers’ overheads and purchasing reinsurance at lower costs.

 - Reinsurance Companies – Reinsurance furthers the principle of spreading risk and offers the insurer stability and protection against catastrophe and offers technical devises.

 Problems of Marketing Insurance

 - Ignorance on the part of the insured